Using the Fabric Monitoring Hub

 The Monitoring Hub displays a table of activities with key columns:

-Effective monitoring depends on finding relevant activities quickly among potentially thousands of entries:
+Effective monitoring depends on finding relevant activities quickly among potentially thousands of entries.
+Here are the filtering strategies I use daily:

 Status Filters: Filter by Running (currently active), Succeeded (completed successfully), Failed (completed with errors), or Cancelled (manually or automatically stopped).
-For troubleshooting, filter by Failed first.
+For troubleshooting, always filter by Failed first.
+For capacity planning, filter by Running to see current load.

-Item Type Filters: Narrow to specific workload types—Pipeline activities, Spark job runs, Dataflow Gen2 refreshes, Semantic model refreshes, KQL queryset runs, or Notebook executions.
+Item Type Filters: Narrow to specific workload types: Pipeline activities, Spark job runs, Dataflow Gen2 refreshes, Semantic model refreshes, KQL queryset runs, or Notebook executions.
 This is essential when investigating a specific workload category.
+When users report slow reports, I filter to Semantic model refreshes to check if refresh delays are causing stale data.

 Time Range Filters: The Monitoring Hub shows the last 30 days of activity by default.
 Adjust the time range to focus on recent issues (last 24 hours) or investigate historical patterns (last 7 days, last 30 days).
 For trend analysis beyond 30 days, export data to your own storage.